Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     trainer.fit(LightningModel(), datamodule=BoringDataModule())

-You have successfully converted to PyTorch Lightning and can now benefit from its hundred of features !
+You have successfully converted to PyTorch Lightning and can now benefit from its hundred of features!

 ----------